lucianodiisouza/esqueletao/README.md

 1. **Use memoization**: Components are already memoized, but you can further optimize by memoizing your skeleton data.

-2. **List optimization**: Use your preferred list library (FlashList, FlatList, etc.) with the Element component for optimal performance.
+2. **List optimization**: Use your preferred list library (FlashList, FlatList, etc.) with the Skeleton component for optimal performance.

 3. **Theme inheritance**: Use the `SkeletonProvider` to set global theme defaults instead of passing props to every element.